Merkleize/matt/README.md

 Protocols based on ZK-proofs require the blockchain to be the *verifier*; the verifier is a function that takes a zero-knowledge proof and returns true/false based on its correctness.

-Instead of an OP_STARK operator in L1, one could think of compiling the OP_STARK as the function $f$ in the protocol above.
-Therefore, covenants with a bounded depth sufficient to express OP_STARK imply the ability to express arbitrary functions within contracts using the challenge protocol.
+Instead of an OP_STARK operator in L1, one could think of compiling the OP_STARK as the function *f* in the protocol above.

+Note that covenants with a bounded depth are sufficient to express OP_STARK imply the ability to express arbitrary functions within contracts using the challenge protocol.

-One advantage of this approach is that no new cryptographic assumptions are added to bitcoin's layer 1 even if OP_START does require it; moreover, if different or better OP_STARK2 is discovered, the innovation can reach layer 2 contracts without any change needed in layer 1.
+One advantage of this approach is that no new cryptographic assumptions are added to bitcoin's layer 1 even if OP_STARK does require it; moreover, if different or better OP_STARK2 is discovered, the innovation can reach layer 2 contracts without any change needed in layer 1.

 ## Optimistic rollups